gateweaver/gateweaver/docs/docs/getting-started.md

 # Getting Started

-Let's get started with Gateweaver!
+Welcome to the beginning of your journey with Gateweaver!

 ## Installation